 Applicants for admission to PhD, who are offered entry to MRes Year 2 and 3-year PhD, and who rank competitively for IRTP scholarship, may be offered a scholarship to cover their MRes Year 2 tuition fees and living stipend.
-PhD scholarships for MRes graduates progressing to a PhD in 2018 will be awarded through a competitive ranking process.
+PhD scholarships for MRes graduates progressing to a PhD are awarded through a competitive ranking process.
 The 3-year PhD scholarship covers the tuition fee and a living stipend at the rate of the Research Training Program (RTP).
 For more information on scholarships for international MRes and progressing candidates, please refer to the HDR Scholarships website.

 The University also provides co-funded scholarships to eligible international MRes applicants from overseas universities with which Macquarie University has partnered to offer co-funded MRes scholarships.
 Candidates are encouraged to apply for advertised scholarships.
 Further details are available on the HDR Scholarships website.